ory/hydra/docs/telemetry.md

 "/",
 ```

-Additionally, the following data is shared:
+Additionally, the following data is submitted to us:

 * Total number of requests, responses, response latencies and response sizes.
 * Total number of requests, responses, response latencies and response sizes per HTTP method.